-For large numbers of children, getting to school will be a reasonable and safe walking experience.
-There will, however, be a small number of children with profound and complex educational needs for whom the council will need to make arrangements to provide travel assistance.
+For most children, getting to school will be a reasonable and safe walking experience.
+There will however be a small number of children with profound and complex educational needs who the council will make arrangements to provide travel assistance for.
 The Local Authority (LA) has noted the DFE good practice guidelines for home to school transport for children with Special Educational Needs.

-For children of statutory school age who are required to travel beyond the relevant walking distance to reach their specialist provision school because the LA is unable to make arrangements at a suitable school nearer to home, travel assistance may be available.
+Travel assistance may be available for children of statutory school age who are required to travel beyond the relevant walking distance to reach their specialist provision school because the LA is unable to make arrangements at a suitable school nearer to home.

 The council expects children of primary school age to be accompanied by parents, guardians, carers, and it is a parental responsibility to make such arrangements as are necessary.

 The walking distances apply equally to all children, whether or not they have special educational needs.
 They are as follows: